shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

 In this lab, you are working as a support engineer responsible for Azure infrastructure.
 The web team in your organization has reported an issue with the website not responding.
 They have a pool of web servers behind a load balancer and a public IP address that should allow users to access the website.
 Your task is to troubleshoot the connectivity issues and resolve them.

-## Objectives
+## Lab Objectives

-By the end of this lab, you will be able to:
+In this lab you will perform:

-- Troubleshoot connectivity issues to Azure virtual machines and web services.
-- Identify and diagnose network problems using Azure CLI and the Azure portal.
-- Address issues with Network Security Groups (NSGs) and network settings to enable connectivity.
-- Resolve problems with load balancer rules to ensure proper load balancing and connectivity.
++ Task 01: Verify that the website can't be reached
++ Task 02: Check that Network Security Groups are configured correctly
++ Task 03: Check the network settings for the virtual machines
++ Task 04: Check the load balancer
++ Task 05: Use the Diagnose and solve problems troubleshooter
++ Task 06: Validate load balancer rules

 ## Estimated timing: 30 minutes